Wedding Style • 09/16/2022

 Revivalist is a reader-supported endeavor and our posts may contain affiliate links.
 When you buy through links on our site, we may earn an affiliate commission.

-White is the color for brides, becoming a tradition over centuries and symbolized a variety of attributes.
-Some brides enjoy the tradition, while others go against the grain.
+If you’re getting married, you might wonder why most wedding dresses are white.
+White is the color for brides, becoming a tradition over centuries and symbolizing a variety of attributes.
+Some enjoy the tradition, while others go against the grain.
 Whatever your choice, you might not realize why white is so prevalent for brides.

 Here’s the history behind the popular wedding dress color.